 The Western Junior championship uses the four-checkpoint system as an integral component of our pace of play policy.

 Players are expected to complete each round within a specified time allotment, including meeting each of the four checkpoint hole time requirements.
 Pace-of-play targets are printed on each player's scorecard, and the four checkpoint holes are identified on the teeing area of each checkpoint hole.
-Players failing to meet the Western Golf Association's pace-of-play guidelines are subject to penalty, per the policy for both stroke play and match play.
+Players failing to meet the Western Golf Association's pace-of-play guidelines are subject to penalty, per the policy.

-The WGA pace-of-play policy is reviewed with each player at player registration.
+The WGA pace-of-play policy will be sent to contestants prior to the championship and reviewed with each player at player registration.
 Players are expected to have read and understood the pace-of-play policy prior to commencing tournament play.